 Restructuring existing web content and repurposing available assets to best fit updated site navigation and to conform to SEO best practices is a common middle-ground approach; requiring a combination of basic copywriting, keyword research, and content optimization.
 Budget $200-$300 per page for keyword research and content optimization, and allocate an additional $200-$300 per page for content rewrites and reorganization.

 Authoring original content requires the copywriter to research and grasp the subject matter, use an appropriate brand voice, and creatively bring these together to form engaging prose.
 The complexity of your business will impact cost.
 Technical, scientific, or legal content demands more specialized writing and more exacting research.
-Plan an average of $450-$550/page for non-technical content, doubling that number where more expertise or extensive legwork is required.
+Plan an average of $450-$550/page for non-technical content and for sites that require more expertise or extensive legwork, double that number.
 Adjust these numbers up or down based on the ratio of long-form content you expect to employ.